alexpeaceca/testing_patterns/README.md

 >
 > - Quality Assurance Engineers (modern)
 >   - Evaluate work products such as requirements, timelines, user stories, designs, and code
->   - Trigger failures and find defects
 >   - Ensure required coverage of the complete end to end test object
 >   - Reduce the level of risk of inadequate software quality (reduce risk, not ensure perfection)
 >   - Verify requirements have been fulfilled
 >   - Verify the test object complies with contractual, legal, and regulatory requirements
 >   - Provide information to stakeholders to allow them to make informed decisions
 >   - Build confidence in the quality of the test object
->   - Validate the test object is complete and works as stakeholders expect it to
+>   - Validate the test object is complete and works as the stakeholders expect it to
+>   - ... and also trigger failures and find defects
 >
 > - The context of testing will vary, depending upon the project
 > - The concepts of testing are the same